nucito101/Projekt_Rock_Paper_Scissor/README.md

 You can view the live version of this project here:
 [**Rock, Paper, Scissors – Live Demo**](https://nucito101.github.io/Projekt_Rock_Paper_Scissor/)

+## How It Works

+1. Enter number of rounds (1–20)
+2. Click “Start Game” to reveal the game UI
+3. Select ✊, ✋ or ✌ to play
+4. See the animations, scores, and progress
+5. Final result is shown at the end, with option to restart

 ## Features

 - Custom number of rounds (1–20)